qouillyan/dnevnik/README.md

 - okular

 Default editor and viewer can be changed in the script, any other alterations are not advisable other than "localisation" code block responsible for translating week days.

+How to use:

+- dnevnik -h        for help
+- dnevnik -w        for writing
+- dnevnik -r        for reading
+- dnevnik -b        for browsing